 TPR vs. PVC: Recyclability and Sustainability

-PVC and TPR are both produced from crude oil—which is non-renewable and a pollutant and therefore cannot be regarded as sustainable.
+PVC and TPR are both produced from crude oil, which is non-renewable and a pollutant; therefore, they cannot be regarded as sustainable.
 PVC can be recycled up to eight times.
-Despite this recyclability, the vast majority of plastics are not recycled; they simply end up on landfill sites or in the ocean.
+Despite this recyclability, the vast majority of plastics are not recycled; they simply end up in landfill sites or in the ocean.

-TPR is a thermoplastic and as such can be theoretically recycled.
-However, plastic recycling is already quite rare with far more popular commodity plastics like polyethylene.
+TPR is a thermoplastic and, as such, can be theoretically recycled.
+However, plastic recycling is already quite rare, with far more popular commodity plastics like polyethylene being less frequently recycled.
 In light of this, recycling lower-volume materials, like TPR, is not typically economical or common practice.

 TPR vs. PVC: Cost